sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 ## Objectives

-This guide will walk you through the process of building a SaaS connector that connects Identity Security Cloud (ISC) with a cloud-based source called [Airtable](https://airtable.com)
+This guide will walk you through the process of building a SaaS connector.
+You will learn how to build a SaaS connector that connects Identity Security Cloud (ISC) to a cloud-based source called [Airtable](https://airtable.com).

 In addition to learning how to build the SaaS connector, you will learn how to deploy, debug, and test it as well.